 Pisciotta (Olive Oil Cake)

 Baking a cake with olive oil?
-I know, this does sound strange at first to anyone used to baking with traditional fats (think butter).
-But, using olive oil produces a very light tasting product resembling a sponge cake.
-The absence of butter allows the other flavors to become more prevalent making this cake a truly delicious and fresh-tasting revelation.
+I know, this sounds strange at first to anyone used to baking with traditional fats (think butter).
+But, using olive oil produces a very light tasting cake resembling a sponge cake.
+The absence of butter allows the other flavors to shine, making this cake a truly delicious and fresh-tasting revelation.

 Any fat acts as a shortening in baking, because it ‘shortens’ gluten strands and tenderizes the product.
 Most professional bakers use shortenings made from vegetable oils.
-The liquid fats are made solid during the manufacturing process and the fats become hydrogenated…and these types of fats are not very healthy.
-Hydrogenated fats are mostly used because of cost considerations.
-They are far less expensive than butter, and they will create products with longer shelf lives.
-Good for the manufacturer…bad for the consumer.
+These ‘baking fats’ are made solid during the manufacturing process and the fats become hydrogenated…and they’re not very